Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 No visible sheerness in key colors and sizes under realistic stretch.

-Checked under light and movement, not just standing still.
+Checked under light and movement, not only standing still.

 Waistband